-If endless ocean and relaxing beaches are your idea of a great solo trip, you've found the perfect option with a snorkeling vacation on one of Belize's beautiful islands.
-As the only English-speaking country in Central America, the region is easy to navigate alone; has an authentic Caribbean feel; and is full of ancient Mayan ruins, like those found at the Orange Walk District in the northwest.
+If the endless ocean and relaxing beaches are your ideas for a great solo trip, you’ve found the perfect option with a snorkeling vacation on one of Belize’s beautiful islands.
+As the only English-speaking country in Central America, the region is easy to navigate alone; has an authentic Caribbean feel; and is full of ancient Mayan ruins, like those found in the Orange Walk District in the northwest.

 Dying to delve into another travel guide?
 Check out what other countries, regions, and events we’ve covered for you already!